 Curacao is special scuba diving destination in the Caribbean to me because I received my Open Water certification there ten years years ago when my local dive shop referred me to The Dive Bus, one of the most popular local operators.
 In the intervening years I have widely traveled around the world, and the rest of the Caribbean.
-These experiences have given me the benefit of contrast and hindsight, and so I decided to return to Curacao for a week of diving.
+These experiences have given me the benefit of contrast and hindsight, and so I decided to return to Curacao for a week of scuba diving.

 On surface intervals, I visited the Curaçao Sea Aquarium, joined an awesome dune buggy tour with Eric’s ATV, explored historic sites, and visited the capital of Willemstad for some sightseeing of the incredibly colorful colonial architecture not to mention indulging myself a little with tasty local flavors.